Julian Lennon: Philanthropy

 A conversation Lennon once had with his father went as follows: "Dad once said to me that should he pass away, if there was some way of letting me know he was going to be OK – that we were all going to be OK – the message would come to me in the form of a white feather. ... the white feather has always represented peace to me".
 Then Julian, while on a tour in Australia, received a white feather from two Indigenous elders of the Mirning tribe in Adelaide, Australia, asking for him to help give them a voice.
 In response, he produced the documentary Whaledreamers about their tribe, and in 2007 he founded The White Feather Foundation (TWFF), whose mission "embraces environmental and humanitarian issues and in conjunction with partners from around the world helps to raise funds for the betterment of all life, and to honor those who have truly made a difference."

 TWFF partners with philanthropists and charities around the world to raise funds for various humanitarian projects in four major areas of giving: clean water, the preservation of Indigenous cultures, the environment and education and health.
 In 2008, the Prince of Monaco Albert II presented TWFF with the Better World Environmental Award.

+In 1998, Lennon donated $100,000 at the Channel 7 telethon in Perth to raise funds for research into children's illnesses.

 In 2015, after the Nepal earthquake, TWFF contributed $106,347.52 to the Music for Relief's Nepal aid fund to support the victims of the earthquake.

 Lennon visited Kenya, Ethiopia and Colombia in 2014 to witness the education and environmental initiatives by TWFF.
 After his mother's death the following year, Lennon announced that he would be naming TWFF's scholarship program after her: "The Cynthia Lennon Scholarship for Girls".
 Since then, the Foundation has awarded over 50 scholarships to girls across Africa, the U.K and the U.S.

 In 2019, Lennon contributed his voice and music to the soundtrack of narrative feature film One Little Finger, which has the initiative to spread awareness about 'ability in disability'.
 It shows how important and powerful music is to support societal and cognitive development of people with disabilities.

 In September 2020, Lennon was honoured with the CC Forum Philanthropy Award in Monaco.
 That same month, he was named a UNESCO Center for Peace 2020 Cross-Cultural and Peace Crafter Award Laureate.

 In 2022, Lennon recorded his version of his father's 1971 song "Imagine" with all proceeds going to support Ukraine.